Mostafa-HEH/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 - Task 0: All your files, classes and methods must be unit tested and be PEP 8 validated.
 - Task 1: Write the first class Base, Create a folder named models with an empty file __init__.py inside - with this file, the folder will become a Python package, Create a file named models/base.py
 - Task 2: Write the class Rectangle that inherits from Base.
+- Task 3: Update the class Rectangle by adding validation of all setter methods and instantiation (id excluded).